TTR Process: Introduction

 A preliminary timetable in which blocks of capacity are assigned according to the identified market needs.

 - Temporary Capacity Restrictions (TCRs)

 Better coordination of planned temporary capacity restrictions so that traffic flows despite necessary track works.

-As regards path requests and the allocation of infrastructure capacity, two distinct request methods will ensure that all market needs are covered:
+As regards path requests and the allocation of infrastructure capacity, three distinct request methods will ensure that all market needs are covered: